 About these car brands

 Founded in 1949, Abarth’s heritage lies in the Italian racing scene, and today operates as a subsidiary of Fiat Chrysler Automobiles.
 Offering Aussie motorists small 595 model, Abarth is considered to be the sporty version of Fiat, making it ideal for those looking for a budget-friendly Italian sports car.
 Abarth models are primarily manufactured in Italy, although Fiat Chrysler Automobiles operates over 100 manufacturing plants around the world, including in Northern America, Europe and South America.

 Another Italian brand, Alfa Romeo was founded back in 1910, with its heritage in racing.
-Currently in Australia, Alfa Romeo has a number of models, including the Stelvio, Giulia, Giulietta and 4C, covering the sedan, SUV and convertible markets.
+Currently in Australia, Alfa Romeo has a number of models, including the Stelvio, Giulia and Quadrifoglio models, covering the sedan and SUV markets.
 Alfa Romeo also currently operates as a subsidiary of Fiat Chrysler Automobiles, with all Alfa Romeo models manufactured in Italy.

 Well-known as the car of James Bond, Aston Martin is known for luxury, despite humble beginnings in the racing industry back in 1913.
 Today, Aston Martin offers the DBX SUV, sporty Vantage, DB11 and DBS, as well as the race-car like Valkyrie for those brave enough.
 Aston Martin primarily operates and manufacturers out of multiple locations in England, as well as Germany.

 One of the multiple German luxury brands found in Australia, Audi was founded in 1910 and currently operates under the Volkswagen Group, offering a wide range of hatchbacks, sedans and SUVs for Aussie motorist, including the A1, A4, Q5 and TT sports car.
 Audi’s manufacturing plants are primarily found in Europe, although has factory locations in Asia and Southern America.